-Attendance at all clerkships and assigned activities during clerkships is mandatory.
-If the student needs to miss time from a clerkship, the student is required to consult with the Office of Student Affairs and the Office of Clinical Education.
-The Office of Student Affairs is responsible for developing procedures and forms for filing a leave.
-The form must also include details of the make-up of time missed for the absence request to be approved.
+If the student needs to miss time from a clerkship, the student is required to document that request for both the Office of Student Affairs and the Office of Clinical Education.
+The form must include details of the make-up of time missed for the absence request to be approved.